magento/magento2/app/code/Magento/Inventory/README.md

 which replaces the legacy `CatalogInventory` module with new and expanded features and APIs for Inventory Management.

-The [Inventory Management overview](https://devdocs.magento.com/guides/v2.3/inventory/index.html) describes the MSI project in more detail.
+The [Inventory Management overview](https://devdocs.magento.com/guides/v2.3/inventory/index.html) describes the MSI (Multi-Source Inventory) project in more detail.

 All Inventory Management modules follow the
 [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).